iterative/dvc.org/content/docs/command-reference/params/index.md

-The parameters concept helps to define stage dependencies more granularly when not only a file change invalidate a stage and requires the stage execution but a particular parameter or a set of parameters chenge is required for the stage invalidation.
+The parameters concept helps to define stage dependencies more granularly when not only a file change invalidate a stage and requires the stage execution but a particular parameter or a set of parameters change is required for the stage invalidation.
 As a result, it prevents situations when many pipeline stages depends on a single file and any change in the file invalidates all of these stages.